google.com, pub-8762020889038305, DIRECT, f08c47fec0942fa0 Get Rid of Addiction to Sugar and Salt Skip to main content

 To effectively overcome your addiction to sugar and salt, it's important to understand why these substances can be so addictive in the first place.
 Both sugar and salt stimulate the brain's reward system, releasing feel-good chemicals such as dopamine.
 This creates a cycle of cravings and indulgence that can be difficult to break.

 Excessive sugar consumption has been linked to various health problems, including obesity, diabetes, and heart disease.
-Similarly, consuming too much salt can lead to high blood pressure, which increases the risk of heart disease and stroke.
+Likewise, consuming too much salt can lead to high blood pressure, which increases the risk of heart disease and stroke.
 Understanding the negative health effects of these substances will help motivate you to make a change.

 Identifying Triggers and Cravings for Sugar and Salt